Luxor Can Still Be Difficult to Navigate, Even for a Seasoned Resident

 Turning the tables

-He made a U-turn with the taxi, and as we approached the gate of the Nobles Tombs, I signaled for him to stop.
+He made a U-turn with the taxi, and as we approached the gate of the Nobles’ Tombs, I signaled for him to stop.
 I calmly informed him that he could take me back to the spot where he had picked me up.
 You might wonder why I did this.
-It was because I knew that if he was not to take me into the Nobles Tombs parking area, the price he’d demand at the journey’s end could be nothing short of astronomical.
+It was because I knew by now that if he were to take me into the Nobles Tombs parking area, the price he’d demand at the journey’s end could be nothing short of astronomical.
 Now it was his turn to look surprised!

 Once we were back along the Nile’s banks, I stepped out of the taxi and requested his license.
 When he declined, I took his photograph.
 That upset and startled him.